ibm-cloud-docs/schematics/iks-cluster-example.md

 ### Executing the playbook by using command line
 {: #iks-execute}

-After the prerequisite is completed, follow these steps to complete the use case:
+Now, you are ready to complete these steps to execute the use case:

 1. Use the GitHub repository, [hackathon starter Ansible playbook](https://github.com/Cloud-Schematics/ansible-app-deploy-iks), and view the `site.yaml` file, for more information, about playbook creation, see  [create playbook](/docs/schematics?topic=schematics-create-playbooks).